-This statement describes the steps L'Oréal Australia has taken during the reporting period commencing 1 January 2022 and ending 31 December 2022 (Reporting Period 2022) to assess and address the risks of modern slavery in our business operations and supply chain.
-This Statement has been prepared in accordance with the Modern Slavery Act 2018 (Cth) and approved by the Board of L'Oréal Australia and the Management Committee.
+Our 2023 Modern Slavery Statement describes the steps we have taken during the reporting period commencing 1 January 2023 and ending 31 December 2023 to assess and address the risks of modern slavery in our business operations and supply chain.
+This Statement has been prepared in accordance with the Modern Slavery Act 2018 (Cth) and approved by the Board of Directors of L'Oréal Australia Pty Limited on 28 June 2024.

-Rodrigo Pizarro, CEO L'Oréal Australia &
+Alex Davison, CEO L'Oréal Group in Australia & New Zealand

-New Zealand